banshee56/chicken-and-foxes-ai/README.md

-# Chicken and Foxes AI
+# Programming Assignment 1: Chickens and Foxes

+COSC76: Artificial Intelligence

+## Bansharee Ireen

-An AI built from scratch using uninformed search to solve variations of the chicken and fox puzzle.
+Using uninformed search to solve variations of the chicken and fox puzzle.